Closing Costs in Georgia: Everything You Need to Know

 Average Closing Cost in Georgia

-Closing costs are negotiable and can vary.
+All the closing costs are negotiable and can vary.
 But, if you are a seller, some average closing costs include, for example, 6% of the sales price for a real estate agent’s commission.
 That is the case, assuming both you and the buyer want to engage an agent for this real estate transaction.

 Also, as a seller, you’ll owe property taxes for the portion of the year you owned the house.
 The title search fee will usually be between $100 and $200, while the settlement fee can be between $350 and $600.
 You’ll also have to pay a transfer tax to your county when the deed is recorded, as well as any outstanding utility bills and homeowner’s insurance fees.

 The buyer pays from $300 to $500 for appraisal and between $250 and $600 for a home inspection.
 They can also purchase a homeowner’s title insurance policy to protect their interest in the property.
+Title insurance can, for example, protects lenders or buyers in Georgia from financial liabilities that may arise because of a hidden lien or a claim, as well as from defects on the title of a Georgia property.
+Also, title insurance can protect the owner or lender from public records mistakes, property line disagreements and other similar events that may occur.

 Recording fees that cover the cost of registering the sale should also be considered, as well as unexpected costs.